SamJouini/Beat_the_Goblin/README.md

 # Beat the Goblin

 ## Description
 Beat the Goblin is a gamified task management application.
-The idea is to gently encourage the user to manage and finish their daily tasks (and goals) using a metaphorical battle against a goblin opponent.
+The idea is to gently encourage the user to manage and finish their daily tasks using a "combat" against a goblin opponent as motivation.

 ## Key Features
 - User authentication system